samikachai/asam-osi-converter/README.md

-# ASAM OSI visualizer extension for Foxglove Studio
+# ASAM OSI visualizer extension for Lichtblick

 ## What is this extension about?

-The goal is to have a foxglove extension which can visualise data which is following the standards of the [Open Simulation Interface (OSI) by ASAM](https://www.asam.net/standards/detail/osi/) using the native 3D panel of foxglove studio.
+The goal is to have a Lichtblick extension which can visualise data which is following the standards of the [Open Simulation Interface (OSI) by ASAM](https://www.asam.net/standards/detail/osi/) using the native 3D panel of Lichtblick.

 ## Coding guidelines

-The code should follow the coding guidelines of foxglove studio.
+The code should follow the coding guidelines of Lichtblick.
 This includes the usage of typescript, prettier, eslint and the foxglove studio sdk.

 ## TODO Code